SupremeGit/Ansible/README.md

    * Uses a similar scheme to soe-libvirt:
      * vm-docker.vorpal folder with configuration (Dockerfile, docker-compose.yml, monit config, scripts) to build Docker images of targeted distributions
      * soe-docker-control.sh and soe-docker-build.sh - use Docker CLI to to build Docker images and sequence operations on images & containers
-   * Currently only creates an image to test fedora.
+   * Currently only creates an image to test Fedora.

- * Support for testing with Vagrant will be added shortly.
+### Vagrant support for Docker & VirtualBox will be coming at some point, but for now, the control & build scripts I've done are sufficient.